Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Create a new TLS certificate in IAM Certificate Manager (ACM).
 Create a public-facing Network Load Balancer (NLB) and select the newly created TLS certificate.
 Configure the NLB to forward all traffic to Kinesis Data Firehose.
 Configure the application to connect to the NLB.
 - [ ] Peer the on-premises network with the Kinesis Data Firehose VPC using Direct Connect.
 Configure the application to connect to the existing Firehose delivery stream.

 ### A security team is using Amazon EC2 Image Builder to build a hardened AMI with forensic capabilities.
 An AWS Key Management Service (AWS KMS) key will encrypt the forensic AMI EC2 Image Builder successfully installs the required patches and packages in the security team's AWS account.
 The security team uses a federated IAM role m the same AWS account to sign in to the AWS Management Console and attempts to launch the forensic AMI.
 The EC2 instance launches and immediately terminates.
-What should the security learn do lo launch the EC2 instance successfully
+What should the security learn do to launch the EC2 instance successfully

 - [ ] Update the policy that is associated with the federated IAM role to allow the ec2.
 Describelmages action for the forensic AMI.
 - [ ] Update the policy that is associated with the federated IAM role to allow the ec2 Start Instances action m the security team's AWS account.